 From time to time, we may publish interim, topline or preliminary data from our clinical trials.
-Preliminary and interim data from our clinical trials may change as more participant data become available.
-For example, in June 2021, we announced preliminary results from Cohorts 1 and 2 of our Phase 2 clinical trial evaluating KER-050 for the treatment of anemia and thrombocytopenia in patients with very low-, low-, or intermediaterisk MDS, which only included a small subset of the patients expected to be enrolled in the trial.
-We also announced incremental, additional preliminary efficacy results from Cohorts 1, 2, 3, 4 and 5 of that trial in June 2022.
+Preliminary and interim data from our clinical trials may change as more patient data become available.
 Preliminary or interim data from our clinical trials are not necessarily predictive of final results.
-Preliminary and interim data are subject to the risk that one or more of the clinical outcomes may materially change as enrollment continues, more trial data become available and we issue our final clinical trial report.
+Preliminary and interim data are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues, more patient data become available and we issue our final clinical trial report.
 Interim, topline and preliminary data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, preliminary, topline and interim data should be viewed with caution until the final data are available.
 Material adverse changes in the final data compared to the interim data could significantly harm our business prospects.